Qilinn-Robotics/MESO-2025/README.md

 # MESO: A Multi-strategy Enhanced Snake Optimizer

+## Updates

+- **[March 25, 2025]** Our paper "MESO: A Multi-strategy Enhanced Snake Optimizer Applied to Autonomous Vehicle Motion Planning" has been accepted in Cluster Computing.

 ## Introduction
-This repository contains the open-source code for the paper titled "MESO: A Multi-strategy Enhanced Snake Optimizer Applied to Autonomous Vehicle Motion Planning," which has been accepted by the journal *Cluster Computing* on March 25, 2025.
+This repository contains the open-source code for the paper titled "MESO: A Multi-strategy Enhanced Snake Optimizer Applied to Autonomous Vehicle Motion Planning," which has been accepted by the journal *Cluster Computing*.

 ## Features
 - This study employed a snake optimizer (SO) enhanced with multiple advanced strategies.